Kneelawk/Common-Events/README.md

         "scan": true
     }
     ```
-* Then annotate a class within your mod with `@Listener`.
+* Then annotate a class within your mod with `@Scan`.
 This will allow that class to be searched for listening
   methods.
 * Finally, annotate a `public static` method with `@Listen(<callback-interface>.class)`.
 The listening method *must*
   have the same signature as the callback interface's single method.